gildahl/arcadeVFE/README.md

 These are the second and third optional command line templates with field tags replaced (i.e. the actual command lines that will be executed).

 ## Managing the Action List table
-Below the Action List table are several additional buttons with the following functions:
+Below the **Action List** table are several additional buttons with the following functions:

 ### Move Up / Move Down
-These buttons are intended for use in changing the sequence order of actions assigned to a single button or key press as described above under "Sequence".
+These buttons are intended for use in changing the sequence order of actions assigned to a single button or key press as described above under [Sequence](#Sequence).

 ### Clear all
 This clears the entire table (if you press this by mistake, just close the screen without saving and re-open it).